 Golf is a unique sport—not only in terms of technique and equipment but also in the etiquette that surrounds it.
 Unlike many other sports that are closely monitored by referees throughout the game, golf is often played without direct supervision.
 The integrity of the game relies heavily on honesty, sportsmanship, and mutual respect among players.
+For new players who are still learning the basics, GoGolf’s complete beginner’s guide to golf rules and how to play can help build a stronger foundation before stepping onto the course.

 For beginners, understanding golf etiquette is just as important as learning how to swing a club.
 This knowledge helps create a pleasant playing environment, prevents potential conflicts on the course, and ensures that everyone enjoys the game.
 In this GoGolf article, we’ll cover the most important etiquette rules every beginner should know, with in-depth explanations and real-world examples.
+If you want to continue improving your game after learning the basics, GoGolf’s essential golf tips for beginners can also be a useful next read.

 1. Prioritizing Safety on the Course